OperatorJack/Vampyr-Vampirism-Expanded/README.md

 * Sun Damage will cause a burning VFX while taking damage.

 ### **Blood Serums**
-The player may drain blood from thralls for later use by storing them in serums.
+The player may drain blood from non-vampire thralls for later use by storing them in serums.
 These will function the same as potions and have the Restore Blood magic effect.
 Draining blood from a thrall using this method will have the same effects as feeding.

 ## License
 You cannot copy, distribute, package, or otherwise modify in any way the contents of this repository.
 This repository represents in-progress, unpublished work by its authors and should only be used as a reference.